PyRepair/maniple/training-data/LLM_summarizer/black/19/prompt_response_response_2.md

         and depth == self.previous_line.depth
     ):
         return (before or 1), 0

     if (
         self.previous_line
         and self.previous_line.is_yield
         and (not current_line.is_yield or depth != self.previous_line.depth)
     ):
         return (before or 1), 0

     return before, 0
 ```

-The corrected function incorporates adjustments to the conditional logic and variable management to ensure accurate computation of newlines and proper handling of decorators.
-It addresses the potential issues identified in the buggy function and aims to produce the expected output for the given test cases.

-Please note that additional testing and validation may be necessary to confirm the effectiveness of the corrections.
+In the corrected code, the conditional logic for updating the `max_allowed` variable has been reviewed and corrected to ensure that the correct values are assigned based on the `depth` property of the `current_line`.
+Additionally, the code for updating the `self.previous_defs` list has been examined and fixed to address any existing issues.